neicnordic/calendar-email-digest/README.md

 ## Configuration

-Reads .ini style configfile from `/etc/calendar-summary-email.conf` (if any).
+Reads .ini style configfile from `/etc/calendar-summary-email.conf` (if exists).
 Use `--config-file /path/to/secret.conf` on command line to read additional config file(s).
 This is useful for example for separating access keys and passwords from general config.

 See [etc/example.conf](etc/example.conf) for an example configuration.